 This basic model is extended by two straightforward mechanisms.
-The first mechanism describes turnover of students after half of the data collection period, the second mechanism generates missing data that stems from completely random non-participation of some students in the two data waves (one empirical, one simulated).
+The first mechanism describes turnover of students after half of the data collection period, the second mechanism generates missing data that stems from completely random nonparticipation of some students in the two data waves (one empirical, one simulated).

 The turnover mechanism explains how students leave and join the sample.
-At half-time between the two data collection waves, a fixed number of students drops out of each school cohort (0, 1, or 3).
+At halftime between the two data collection waves, a fixed number of students drops out of each school cohort (0, 1, or 3).
 At the same time, the same number of students joins the school so that the school size (ranging from 33 to 37 individuals) remains constant.
 The new students are network isolates in the moment they join the school and only then start forming friendship relations.
-The attributes of a new student are randomly chosen based on a frequency table of the attributes of all students (gender x delinquency) in the population at the time when the participant turnover occurs.
+The attributes of a new student are randomly chosen based on a frequency table of the attributes of all students (Gender × Delinquency) in the population at the time when the participant turnover occurs.

-The missing data mechanism relates to random non-participation in a survey wave.
-In both data collection waves a fixed number of students is selected from each of the seven school cohorts (0, 1, 3, 5, 7).
+The missing data mechanism relates to random nonparticipation in a survey wave.
+In both data collection waves, a fixed number of students is selected from each of the seven school cohorts (0, 1, 3, 5, and 7).
 Their network nominations and delinquency levels are treated as missing.
 The number of missing entries is the same in both data collection waves.
 The two random draws of missing individuals in the two waves are independent.

-In this research setting we thus assume uncertainty about the levels of participant turnover (0, 1, 3 = 0%, 2.8%, 8.5%), missing data (0, 1, 3, 5, 7 = 0%, 2.8%, 8.5%, 14.2%, 19.8%), and the effect size of homophily (simX in $\{0.4, 0.6\}$) and influence mechanisms (avAlt in $\{0.3, 0.4\}$).
+In this research setting, we thus assume uncertainty about the levels of participant turnover (0, 1, 3 = 0 percent, 2.8 percent, 8.5 percent), missing data (0, 1, 3, 5, 7 = 0 percent, 2.8 percent, 8.5 percent, 14.2 percent, 19.8 percent), and the effect size of homophily (simX in $\{0.4, 0.6\}$) and influence mechanisms (avAlt in $\{0.3, 0.4\}$).
 In total, there are 30 combinations of these three variables.